-- A digitizer with firmware v4.1 or higher, including applicable drivers, is required.
-Some drivers are included in the editor installation package.
+- A digitizer with firmware v4.1 or higher, including applicable interfaces and drivers.

 Installation and user manuals, tutorials and tips